Ipotrick/Daxa/wiki/Lifetimes.md

 The real object destructions exclusively happen in `Device::collect_garbage`.
 This function will check all zombies zombification time point, compare it with the gpu timeline and if the gpu cought up, it will destroy the zombie.

-> Note: the functions `Device::submit_commands` and `Device::present` as well as any non-completed `CommandList`s hold a shared read lock on object lifetimes. `Device::collect_garbage` will lock the object lifetimes exclusively, meaning it will block until all shared locks get unlocked!
+> Note: the functions `Device::submit_commands` and `Device::present` as well as any non-completed `CommandEncoder`s hold a shared read lock on object lifetimes. `Device::collect_garbage` will lock the object lifetimes exclusively, meaning it will block until all shared locks get unlocked!
 Make sure to not have open command lists while calling `Device::collect_garbage`.